ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Name of the Fortran file containing the forecast model's base ensemble namelist (i.e., the original namelist file from which each of the ensemble members' namelist files is generated).

 ``FV3_EXEC_FN``: (Default: "ufs_model")
-   Name of the forecast model executable that is copied from the executables directory (``EXEC_SUBDIR``;where it was created during the build process) to the experiment directory; set during experiment generation.
+   Name of the forecast model executable that is copied from the executables directory (``EXEC_SUBDIR``, where it was created during the build process) to the experiment directory; set during experiment generation.

 ..
 COMMENT: Check this definition...